edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-07-17-cyberbullying-training-for-teachers.md

 Cyberbullying training for teachers and other school staff trains personnel to recognize the signs of bullying and prevent escalation.
 Working with parents and other community members to create multi-tiered systems of support (MTSS) is one research-based approach that starts with a wide lens of universal prevention before zooming in to [targeted prevention and resolution](https://www.stopbullying.gov/research-resources/mtss-prevention-approaches-and-effective-intervention/index.html){:target="_blank"}.

 Another research-based strategy focuses on a student’s [moral engagement with the people around them](https://www.stopbullying.gov/research-resources/preventing-bullying-through-moral-engagement-research-summary/index.html){:target="_blank"}.
 When students understand their own worth and are able to commit to positive behavior and care for other people, then the incidence of bullying behavior goes down.
 Think that moral development isn’t the job of the schools?
-While it’s true that teachers and staff are not parents—the traditional transmitters of value—the demographics of families are changing.
+While it’s true that teachers and staff are not parents—the traditional transmitters of values—the demographics of families are changing.
 Working with parents, [teachers can reinforce the lessons that start at home](https://www.commonsense.org/education/recognition){:target="_blank"} to promote kind, ethical behavior.

 This type of [training benefits all](https://www.apa.org/monitor/2012/02/anti-bullying){:target="_blank"}—students, teachers, parents, and community members.
 Anti-bullying training for teachers gives them the tools they need to nurture productive, compassionate members of society.